astro-informatics/ssht/src/python/SSHT_Python_Documentation.md

 * `dl` the Wigner plane for all m and n, indexed dl[m][n] of size (2*L-1)*(2*L-1)
 * `beta` angle to calculate Wigner D matrix at, type `double`
 * `L` the band limit of the signal, non-zero positive integer
-* `el` el is the current harmonic degree (i.e. dl input should already be computed for el-1, and dl output will be computed for el)
+* `el` is the current harmonic degree (i.e. dl input should already be computed for el-1, and dl output will be computed for el)
 * `sqrt_tbl` precomputed square-roots from \(0\) to \(2*(L-1)+1\)
 * `signs` precomputed \((-1)^m\) signs from \(m=0\) to \(L\)